Core Components

 • run(delay=10): Start the bot’s main loop

-• send(destination, message, title="Reply", lxmf_fields=None): Send a message to a destination, optionally with custom LXMF fields.
+• send(destination, message, title="Reply", lxmf_fields=None, propagation_node=None, max_retries=3): Send a message to a destination, optionally with custom LXMF fields, specific propagation node, and retry configuration.

 • send_with_attachment(destination, message, attachment, title="Reply"): Send a message with an attachment